United States Bill of Rights: Third Amendment

 No Soldier shall, in time of peace be quartered in any house, without the consent of the Owner, nor in time of war, but in a manner to be prescribed by law.

 The Third Amendment restricts the quartering of soldiers in private homes, in response to Quartering Acts passed by the British parliament during the Revolutionary War.
-The amendment is one of the least controversial of the Constitution, and, as of February 2025, has never been the primary basis of a Supreme Court decision.
+The amendment is one of the least controversial of the Constitution, and, as of March 2026, has never been the primary basis of a Supreme Court decision.
+The only case deeply involving the Third Amendment to make it to the federal appellate level is the 1982 United States Court of Appeals for the Second Circuit case Engblom v.
+Carey, which held that National Guard troops are soldiers for the purposes of the Third Amendment and that the amendment is incorporated against the states.

 Fourth Amendment

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 The Fourth Amendment guards against unreasonable searches and seizures, along with requiring any warrant to be judicially sanctioned and supported by probable cause.
 It was adopted as a response to the abuse of the writ of assistance, which is a type of general search warrant, in the American Revolution.
 Search and seizure (including arrest) must be limited in scope according to specific information supplied to the issuing court, usually by a law enforcement officer who has sworn by it.
 The amendment is the basis for the exclusionary rule, which mandates that evidence obtained illegally cannot be introduced into a criminal trial.
 The amendment's interpretation has varied over time; its protections expanded under left-leaning courts such as that headed by Earl Warren and contracted under right-leaning courts such as that of William Rehnquist.